jefftriplett/jefftriplett.github.io/_pages/now.md

 permalink: /now/
 ---

 I'm home in Lawrence, Kansas.
-It's late fall.
+It's winter.

-- I work full-time [REVSYS][] as an Engineer and Consultant.
+- I work full-time [REVSYS][] as a Partner, Engineer, and Consultant.
 Some days I write code, train developers, automate systems, secure websites, and manage humans.

 - We are working on [DjangoCon US 2019][].

-- I dabble with the Ukulele.

 - After a few year hiatus, I am trail running again.
-Checkout out my [#jeffisrunning](https://twitter.com/search?q=%23jeffisrunning&src=typd) on Twitter.
+Checkout out my [#jeffisrunning](https://twitter.com/search?q=%23jeffisrunning&src=typd) on Twitter once the weather is warmer.

 - I converted to a [Keto diet][] and lost ~45 lbs before gaining back 10 lbs.

 - I have maintained a weekly [personal goals project][] on Github since late 2015.
 I stalled out a bit in 2018, but it's on my radar to automate, and keep going.
-Currently off-track.
+Currently off-track(ish).

-- I have been co-writing articles on [OpenSource.com](https://opensource.com/users/jefftriplett) every month with [Lacey Williams Henschel](https://opensource.com/users/laceynwilliams) for every month(ish) in 2018.
+- I co-wrote a series of articles on [OpenSource.com](https://opensource.com/users/jefftriplett) every month in 2018 with [Lacey Williams Henschel](https://opensource.com/users/laceynwilliams).

-- I'm attempting to blog more often in 2018 after having a great streak in 2017.
+- I'm attempting to blog more often in 2019 after having a great streak in 2017.
 I fell off my goal in August.

 - I am working on several side projects and logging my progress on [wip.chat](https://wip.chat/@jefftriplett) for public accountability.

+- ~~I dabble with the Ukulele.~~

 - ~~I'm an avid basketball fan and [Is the Lead Safe][] if my website for tracking real-time game updates.
 I hope to resume working on it during the fall.~~